barrysweeney/1-click-startup/README.md

   `sudo kill id` for example \
   ![](developer/guides-and-posts/summary/assets/lsof.png)

-When changes are made and they aren't updated when you run the docker-compose file it is sometimes necessary to rebuild the images which you can do with the following command:
+When you make changes, and they aren't available when you run the `docker-compose.yaml` file, it is sometimes necessary to rebuild the images which you can do with the following command:
 `sudo docker-compose build --no-cache`

 It's important that the image version of `selenium-hub` and the `firefox` selenium nodes are consistent since it's in pre-release beta